kristerhedfors/sumarai/README.md

-# summarai
+# sumarai

 **IMPORTANT NOTE: This project is primarily generated through AI assistance.
 Only the file `README.md.human` is human-written.
 All other files, including this README.md, are prompt-generated using the VSCode plugin Claude Dev and primarily the latest Anthropic Sonnet model.**

 ## Overview

-The `summarai` project is a demonstration of rapid LLM application development using a strict no-code workflow.
+The `sumarai` project is a demonstration of rapid LLM application development using a strict no-code workflow.
 It showcases the power of combining Visual Studio Code with the Claude Dev plugin (requires Anthropic API key and credits) to create a functional application through natural language prompting alone.
 The primary goal is to provide different types of summaries for files and content on a computer, as well as an interactive chat interface, all without writing a single line of code manually.

 ## Development Approach